VIPHACKER100/VIPBOMBER-V2/README.md

 ## warning:

-This tool is only for educational and research purpose.
+This tool is only for educational and research purpose with consent in controlled environments.
+Do not use this project to harass, spam, or abuse anyone.
 If you use this tool for other purposes except education we will not be responsible in such cases.

+## Configuration and Safety

+- Do not hardcode API keys or secrets in the codebase.
+Prefer environment variables and local config files that are not committed.
+- Use sandbox/test credentials where available.
+Example providers often offer test modes to avoid real traffic.
+- Respect rate limits and applicable laws and policies at all times.